ARgorithm/toolkit/docs/docs/server.md

   - aioredis
   - prometheus-client

-To run it in production, use gunicorn to run as a production server.
-Docker-ce will be required if server image is being used
+Use gunicorn to run as a production server.
+Docker-ce will be required if server image is being used.

 ## Installation